 Liver tests Laboratory Tests of the Liver and Gallbladder Laboratory tests are generally effective for the following: Detecting hepatic dysfunction Assessing the severity of liver injury Monitoring the course of liver diseases and the response to treatment... read more : Patients with symptoms or signs of liver disease, with a history of alcohol or drug use disorder, or with no obtainable history

 Less often, findings may suggest testing for systemic lupus erythematosus, syphilis, demyelinating disorders, Lyme disease, or vitamin B12 or thiamin deficiency, especially in patients presenting with signs of dementia.

-Toxicology screening is done if the patient has a recent history of substance abuse or physical signs suggesting intoxication or recent drug use (eg, needle marks).
+Toxicology screening (eg, urine drug screen, blood alcohol level) is done if the patient has a recent history of substance use disorder or physical signs suggesting intoxication or recent drug use (eg, needle marks).